rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/_index.md

 ### PrometheusRule

-Prometheus rule files are held in PrometheusRule custom resources.
 For users who are familiar with Prometheus, a PrometheusRule contains the alerting and recording rules that you would normally place in a [Prometheus rule file](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).

-Use the label selector field ruleSelector in the Prometheus object to define the rule files that you want to be mounted into Prometheus.
+For a more fine-grained application of PrometheusRules within your cluster, the ruleSelector field on a Prometheus resource allows you to select which PrometheusRules should be loaded onto Prometheus based on the labels attached to the PrometheusRules resources.

 An example PrometheusRule is on [this page.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md)

 ### Alertmanager Config